 What is the NIE number?

-NIE is translated as the Foreigner’s Identification Number (Número de Identificación de Extranjero).
+NIE is the Foreigner’s Identification Number (Número de Identificación de Extranjero).

-The NIE number is the legal number assigned by the Spanish National Police to foreign residents who don’t have Spanish citizenship, so that they can carry out legal activities in Spain such as those mentioned below.
+The NIE number is the legal number the Spanish National Police assigns to foreign residents who don’t have Spanish citizenship, so that they can carry out legal activities in Spain such as those mentioned below.

 The actual format of the number certificate is an A4 white sheet which contains your name, surname, date of birth, city and country of birth, and of course the unique number.